ALT TAGS ON BACKGROUND IMAGES

 Preparation

-Develop policies, procedures and an incident response team.
-Conduct regular training and tabletop exercises to ensure readiness.
-CDW offers tailored incident response red team, purple team and tabletop exercises to prepare organizations for real-world scenarios.
+Build the policies, procedures and team you need before an incident hits.
+Run regular training and tabletop exercises so people know their role.
+CDW Canada delivers tailored red team, purple team and tabletop exercises that pressure-test your incident response plan against real-world scenarios.

 2